February 2010 • White Paper

 Software Engineering Institute

-Nowadays fuzzing is a pretty common technique used both by attackers and software developers.
+Nowadays fuzzing is a pretty common technique used by both attackers and software developers.
 Currently known techniques usually involve knowing the protocol/format that needs to be fuzzed and having a basic understanding of how the user input is processed inside the binary.
-In the past since fuzzing was little-used obtaining good results with a small amount of effort was possible.
+In the past, since fuzzing was little-used, obtaining good results with a small amount of effort was possible.

 Today finding bugs requires digging a lot inside the code and the user-input as common vulnerabilities are already identified and fixed by developers.
 This paper will present an idea on how to effectively fuzz with no knowledge of the user-input and the binary.
 Specifically the paper will demonstrate how techniques like code coverage, data tainting and in-memory fuzzing allow to build a smart fuzzer with no need to instrument it.